fehmi/simply.js/README.md

 # About

 ## What is simply.js

-!> This project is in an alpha state and non-production ready.

 Simply.js is a web-component library for developing user interfaces.
 It is created by a designer to make it easy to develop atomic design system components and compositions of design systems.
 It uses native [Custom Elements API](https://developers.google.com/web/fundamentals/web-components/customelements) of the [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) standard and provides a single file component concept which helps to write HTML, CSS and JavaScript codes in one encapsulated single file per component.